 - Considers the Parks Victoria proposal (1 February 2022) to become Committee of Management of Davy Lane, the section of Bellbird Dell bisected by the Reserve and a section of the Morack Public Golf Course (18th Tee) and provides in principle agreement in accordance with the parameters outlined in this report. - 2.
-Authorises the Chief Executive Officer or delegate to commence negotiations with the Department of Environment, Land, Water and Planning (DELWP) advising of Council's willingness to remain as the Committee of Management for 18th tee of the Morack Public Golf Course and its willingness become the Committee of Management for Davy Lane and Bellbird Dell and to sign any such Agreement.
+Authorises the Chief Executive Officer or delegate to commence negotiations with Department Environment Land Water Planning (DELWP) advising of Council's willingness to remain as the Committee of Management for 18th tee of the Morack Public Golf Course and its willingness become the Committee of Management for Davy Lane and Bellbird Dell and to sign any such Agreement.